FPGA-Research-Manchester/fos/README.md

 # FOS - FPGA Operating System Demo

-FOS extends the ZUCL framework with linux integration, python libs, C++ runtime management to provide support for: multi-tenancy (concurrent processes with hardware accel.), dynamic offload, GUI, network connection and flexibility.
+FOS extends the ZUCL framework with linux integration, python libs, C++ runtime management to provide support for: *multi-tenancy (concurrent processes with hardware accel.), dynamic offload, GUI, network connection and flexibility*.

-With FOS, you can develop accelerators in HLS as well as RTL and use them in standard full configuration mode, library mode (single process) for partially reconfigurable accelerators or daemon mode (multiple processes) with dynamic reconfiguration.
+With FOS, you can use HLS or RTL accelerators in standard static accelerator mode, single process (library mode) with partially reconfigurable accelerators or multiple processes (daemon mode) with dynamic reconfiguration support.

-It has in-built support for Vivado HLS accelerators with AXI master and slave interface and provides uio support to build your own drivers.
+This allows users to easily program accelerators with its in-built driver support for AXI master and slave interface (as well libs to build your own drivers).

-Target platform for the demo is Ultra96 board but the code can be easily ported to UltraZed and ZCU102 boards.
+Moreover, the accelerator development, shell development and user application development can be performed in isolation as FOS provides built-in modularity and abstraction levels.

+The aim of this project is to make FPGAs easy to use and allow the deployment and development of FPGA systems at scale.
+We hope FOS can improve your productivity and make FPGAs more fun to use while retaining its performance and energy.

 ## Features